Emergency Response Reference Page

 Shelter in place - If in imminent danger, and escape is not possible, seek shelter, stay put, turn off all lights, and suggest all occupants seek cover, if possible.

 The police will assume control of the incident upon arrival and proceed with appropriate actions including removing individuals from buildings when safe to do so.
-Staff, faculty and students should remain in their location until either police or Safety and Security arrives to escort them out of the room.
-Follow all instructions given by police officers or Safety and Security explicitly.
+Staff, faculty and students should remain in their location until either police or Public Safety arrives to escort them out of the room.
+Follow all instructions given by police officers or Public Safety explicitly.

 As with any emergency event, awareness of your surroundings and the events happening around you are the biggest potential deterrent to preventing a hostage taking, criminal or terrorist act from occurring.